HSLdevcom/jore4-deploy/README.md

 - Azure CLI (at least version 2.19.1)
 - Docker (with docker-compose)
 - Kubectl and Helm (for deployments to Kubernetes)

+# Development

+When making changes to this codebase, CI automatically runs Github Super-Linter to check the code format (https://github.com/github/super-linter).
+To run it manually, use `./development.sh lint`.

 # How to Run